MovingBlocks/Terasology/docs/Modules.md

 *Note about "Tutorial" modules:* These are more likely for some time to be for developers/modders to learn about different kinds of content and systems, not for players to actually learn stuff in-game.
 That's usually handled by actual content modules including their own in-game help system.

 * [AdvancedBehaviors](https://github.com/Terasology/AdvancedBehaviors) - adds behavior trees and logic for NPCs!
+* [AdventureAssets](https://github.com/Terasology/AdventureAssets) - a set of assets for adventure time!
 * [Alchemy](https://github.com/Terasology/Alchemy) - create alchemical potions!
 * [AlterationEffects](https://github.com/Terasology/AlterationEffects) - module for storing some buff/debuff type effects
 * [Anatomy](https://github.com/Terasology/Anatomy) - an anatomical system meant to provide an alternative to typical HP only systems